Anxiety Resources: Find a Therapist & Get Help

 How to Find a Therapist

 - Start with your doctor.
 They can rule out medical causes for your symptoms and refer you to a specialist.
+If anxiety about AI in healthcare makes the medical appointment itself stressful, know that your doctor is a human ally in this process.
 Our breathing techniques and grounding exercises can help while you wait for your first appointment.

 - Try online directories.
 Psychology Today, GoodTherapy, and your insurance provider's website let you filter by specialty and location.